Taming-the-BEAST/Skyline-plots/README.md

 ## Some considerations for using skyline plots

 Both the coalescent and the birth-death skylines assume that the population is well-mixed.
 That is, they assume that there is no significant population structure and that the sequences are a random sample from the population.
 However, if there is population structure, for instance sequences were sampled from two different villages and there is much more contact within than between villages, then the results will be biased {% cite Heller2013 --file Skyline-plots/master-refs %}.
-Instead a structured model should be used to account for these biases.
+Instead a structured model should then be used to account for these biases.

 ----